This article may contain affiliate links, which means I earn a small commission on purchases. Opinions are my own.

 11. O Canada!
 360-Degree Update

 The O Canada!
-360-degree film in the Canada Pavilion is being updated with new scenes and a new story.
-Canada Far and Wide in Circle-Vision 360 is set to debut on Jan.
+360-degree film in the Canada Pavilion has been updated with new scenes and a new story.
+Canada Far and Wide in Circle-Vision 360 debuted on Jan.
 17, 2020.
-Schitt’s Creek stars Catherine O’Hara and Eugene Levy will narrate the film.
+Schitt’s Creek stars Catherine O’Hara and Eugene Levy serve as narrators.

 12. New Signature Dining Restaurant In Japan